pingcap/tidb-dev-guide/src/contribute-to-tidb/write-document.md

     To keep a consistent style for diagrams, we recommend using [Figma](https://www.figma.com/) to draw or design diagrams.
 If you need to draw a diagram, refer to the guide and use shapes or colors provided in the template.

-### Learn about doc versions
+### Learn about documentation versions

-Currently, we maintain versions of TiDB documentation using branches, each doc version with a separate branch.
+We use separate branches to maintain different versions of TiDB documentation.

 - The [documentation under development](https://docs.pingcap.com/tidb/dev) is maintained in the `master` branch.
 - The [published documentation](https://docs.pingcap.com/tidb/stable/) is maintained in the corresponding `release-<verion>` branch.